learn-with-devops/devops/k8s/readme.md

 	1. Perform drain operation in that node to kill the pods in present folder and start it in different nodes.

 	    kubectl cordon <nodeName>

+	    cordon :  Means, It will mark as un-scheduled

 	Note : When you darin the node, you need to ignore the daemon sets and remove local storage like below :